-Identification cards

-We will send you an identification (ID) card when you enroll.
+Identification cards We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your Employee Express confirmation letter.

 If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or write to us at SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.
-You may also request replacement cards through our Web site: www.SambaPlans.com.
+You may also request replacement cards through our Web site: www.SambaPlans.com .

-Where you get covered care

-You can get care from any "covered provider" or "covered facility."
+Where you get covered care You can get care from any "covered provider" or "covered facility".
 How much we pay - and you pay - depends on the type of covered provider or facility you use.
 If you use our preferred providers, you will pay less.

-• This Plan's PPOs

-We have entered into arrangements (geographically) with CareFirst BlueCross BlueShield (CareFirst) and First Health Group Corp.
-(First Health) to offer Preferred Provider Organization (PPO) Networks to SAMBA enrollees.
-See below to determine which PPO Network services your area.
+• This Plan's PPO We have entered into an arrangement with CareFirst to offer the BlueCross BlueShield Preferred Provider Organization (PPO) Network to SAMBA enrollees.

-- Enrollees who reside in the District of Columbia, Maryland, the Virginia counties of Arlington, Clarke, Culpeper, Fairfax, Fauquier, Frederick, Loudoun, Orange, Prince William, Rappahannock, Spotsylvania, and Stafford, and the cities of Alexandria, Fairfax, Falls Church, and Fredericksburg may utilize the CareFirst PPO Network.
-Call CareFirst customer service toll-free, 1-877/691-5856, for information concerning the PPO. - Enrollees outside the CareFirst service areas (listed above) may utilize the First Health PPO Network.
-Call First Health at 1-800/346-6755 to confirm provider participation and identify Network providers. - Managed Care Advisor (MCA) Program Enrollees in the First Health service areas lacking Network access (as determined by the Plan) may join the Plan's Managed Care Advisor (MCA) Program.
-Refer to Section 5(g) on page 49 for additional information.

 PPO benefits apply only when you use a PPO provider.
 Provider networks may be more extensive in some areas than others.
 The availability of every specialty in all areas cannot be guaranteed.
-If no PPO provider is available the standard non-PPO benefits apply.
+If no PPO provider is available the regular non-PPO benefits apply.

-Note: Use of a participating Network doctor or hospital does not guarantee that the associated ancillary providers such as specialists, emergency room doctors, anesthesiologists, radiologists, and pathologists participate in the Network.
+Note: Use of a PPO Network doctor or hospital does not guarantee that the associated ancillary providers such as specialists, emergency room doctors, anesthesiologists, radiologists, and pathologists participate in the Network.
 Subject to the Plan's definitions, limitations and exclusions, the Plan pays its PPO benefits as outlined in this brochure when services are provided by a doctor or other provider participating in the Plan's PPO Network.
-If you use a non-PPO provider, the standard non-PPO benefits will apply as outlined in this brochure.
+If you use a non-PPO provider, the regular non-PPO benefits will apply as outlined in this brochure.
 When you phone for an appointment, please remember to verify that the physician or facility is still a PPO Network provider.

-• Covered providers

-We consider the following to be covered providers when they perform services within the scope of their license or certification:
+Covered providers We consider the following to be covered providers when they perform services within the scope of their license or certification:

-- doctor of medicine (M.D.)
+• doctor of medicine (M.D.)

-- doctor of osteopathy (D.O.)
+• doctor of osteopathy (D.O.)

-- doctor of podiatry (D.P.M.)
+• doctor of podiatry (D.P.M.)

 Other covered providers include, but are not limited to:

-- dentist (D.D.S., D.M.D.)
+• dentist (D.D.S., D.M.D.)

-- chiropractor
+• chiropractor

-- qualified clinical psychologist
+qualified clinical psychologist

-- clinical social worker
+clinical social worker

-- optometrist
+• optometrist

-- nurse midwife
+nurse midwife

-- nurse practitioner/clinical specialist
+nurse practitioner/clinical specialist

-- Christian Science practitioner listed in the Christian Science Journal
+Christian Science practitioner listed in the Christian Science Journal

 Medically underserved areas.
-Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved."
-For 2004, the states are: Alabama, Idaho, Kentucky, Louisiana, Maine, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved".
+For 2005, the states are: Alabama, Alaska, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, and Wyoming